-J. Paul Getty purchased the above cabinet in 1971 for $1,700 against the advisement of his curators who believe it to be a fake.
+J. Paul Getty purchased the above cabinet in 1971 for $1,700 against the advisement of his curators who believed it to be a fake.
 The experts who examined the cabinet believed it was not a genuine 16th-century French Renaissance cabinet due to its immaculate condition and colored wax coating, concluding the cabinet to be a 19th-century Renaissance Revival piece.
-After a Getty curator visited an exhibition in 2001 on Hughes Sambin, a 16th-century cabinetmaker, they decided to re-examine the Getty Museum cabinet.
+After a Getty curator visited an exhibition on Hugues Sambin, a 16th century woodworker, in 2001, they decided to re-examine the Getty Museum cabinet.

-A team of scientists, curators and conservationist launched a thorough examination of the Musuem's cabinet to determine the authenticity of the object.
-Using material dating techniques, such as dendrochronoly (tree-ring dating), carbon dating, and visually inspecting the piece's tool marks, all materials were traced back to 16th century, providing the proof needed to authenticate the date of the cabinet.
+A team of scientists, curators and conservationists launched a thorough examination of the Museum's cabinet to determine the authenticity of the object.
+Using material dating techniques, such as dendrochronoly (tree-ring dating), carbon dating, and visually inspecting the piece's tool marks, all materials were traced back to the 16th century, providing the proof needed to authenticate the date of the cabinet.

 Tree-ring dating, dendrochronology, of the oak wood used on the structural panels of the Getty cabinet, show the tree was harvested in Burgundy, France in late 1574 to early 1575, which coincides with the painted date of 1580 on the cabinet.

 Rough tool marks on the cabinet backside, were created by a plane saw used in the 16th century woodworking.